Last updated: September 24, 2022

 Signage Along the Way

-Other bushwalkers have left their own markers along the way, which is extremely useful otherwise there’s a big chance you’d get lost.
-Look out for arrows and other brightly-coloured signals as you hike through the gorge.
+Other bushwalkers have left their own markers along the way, which is very helpful otherwise there’s a big chance you’d get lost.
+Look for arrows and other brightly-coloured signals as you hike through the gorge.
 There are even maps pinned on trees here and there.

 There is some confusion around the actual name of this natural water hole.
 Some call it Mermaids Pool, others like to call it Mermaid Pool, and then there’s websites that refer to it as Mermaid Pools.
 Google Maps names it “Mermaids Pool”, but the sign at the bridge at the start of the track says “Mermaid Pools”.